 Everything in the world is uncertain.
 Although a hundred-million-dollar asset can cause problems without advance preparation, heritage is not just a matter of inheritance.
 It also involves a lot of arrangements, such as inheritance tax, gift tax, and liabilities included.

 According to the law, everyone has to follow the same process, whether rich or poor.
-As a result, heritage planning is not only for rich people or those having a lot of assets, but it is for everyone.
+As a result, inheritance planning is not only for rich people or those having a lot of assets, but it is for everyone.

 1. Know assets and liabilities